Clarence Ray Allen

-His lawyers declared that "he presents absolutely no danger at this point, as incapacitated as he is.
+Allen was found guilty of the three murders in 1982 and sentenced to death.
+The execution date was pushed back three times for two decades.
+When a final date was decided in 2005, Allen's lawyers declared that "he presents absolutely no danger at this point, as incapacitated as he is.
 There's no legitimate state purpose served by executing him.
 It would be gratuitous punishment."
-They argued that his execution would constitute cruel and unusual punishment and requested that he be granted clemency by California Governor Arnold Schwarzenegger, which was refused.
-As of 2025, Allen is the most recent person to be executed in California.
+They argued that execution would constitute cruel and unusual punishment due to Allen's advanced age and health conditions, and requested that he be granted clemency by California Governor Arnold Schwarzenegger, which was refused.
+As of 2026, Allen is the most recent person to be executed in California.